kosail/AuroraCalc/README.md

 3. Run the `Main.kt` file to launch the application, if using IntelliJ, or run it with maven from the terminal or your preferred IDE.

 ## 📌 Roadmap
-- [-] Finalize UI elements and layout
+- [X] Finalize UI elements and layout
 - [X] Implement core calculator logic
 - [ ] Add scientific calculator functions
-- [-] Enhance UI with animations and better responsiveness
+- [X] Enhance UI with animations and better responsiveness
 - [ ] Improve keyboard accessibility
 - [ ] Optimize performance